-After seeing Undara lava tubes, in the afternoon we drove a few kilometers to do the Kalkani Crater rim walk.
+After seeing Undara lava tubes, in the afternoon we drove a few kilometres to do the Kalkani Crater rim walk.

-First we climbed to the top of the rim of Kalkani Crater.
+First, we climbed to the top of the rim of the Kalkani Crater.
 Then, the walk was going around the top of the volcano rim.
 Kalkani Crater area was overgrown with trees and vegetation.
-On the ground we spotted many small volcanic rocks that reminded us of what happened in the past.
+On the ground, we spotted many small volcanic rocks that reminded us of what happened in the past.

 Luckily the panorama around Kalkani Crater was beautiful and we enjoyed a great view for miles around.
 Marius and Nell collected two small lava rocks to keep their memories.